ssiagu/magentic-ui/README.md

 - **WebSurfer**: Navigates the web, retrieves information, and interacts with websites
 - **Coder**: Writes and executes code to solve programming tasks
-- **FileSurfer**: Handles file operations like reading, writing, and navigating documents
+- **FileSurfer**: Handles file operations like reading and navigating documents
 - **UserProxy**: Interfaces with the human user, collecting feedback and approvals

 ### How does it work?